promcon/website/content/2020-online/index.md

 ## Registration

-Registration for PromCon NA 2020 will open soon.
+Registration for PromCon Online 2020 will open soon.

 ## Our sponsors

-A big thank you to all of our sponsors who are helping make PromCon NA 2020 happen!
+A big thank you to all of our sponsors who are helping make PromCon Online 2020 happen!

 <h3>Diamond</h3>
 <div class="sponsor-logos">